chaos-polymtl/lethe/doc/source/parameters/cfd/linear_solver_control.rst

     set amg preconditioner ilu absolute tolerance = 1e-12 set amg preconditioner ilu relative tolerance = 1.00

+    # Coarse-grid ILU preconditioner parameters
+    set ilu preconditioner fill               = 1
+    set ilu preconditioner absolute tolerance = 1e-12 set ilu preconditioner relative tolerance = 1

 .. tip::
   The default algorithms build and use ALL the multigrid levels.
 There are two ways to change the number of levels, either by setting the ``mg min level`` parameter OR the ``mg level min cells`` parameter.
-For LSMG the coarsest mesh should cover the whole domain, i.e., no hanging nodes are allowed.
+For ``lsmg`` the coarsest mesh should cover the whole domain, i.e., no hanging nodes are allowed.

 .. warning::
     Currently, these preconditioners can only be used within the ``lethe-fluid-matrix-free`` application.